emanderson811/computers-reading-cookbooks/_posts/2025-04-02-in-pursuit-perfection-salad.md

 Other variations of the original recipe include adding or subtracting vegetable and fruit ingredients and adding mayonnaise or similar ingredients to make the salad creamy.

-{% include image.html objectid="/assets/post-images/first100-voyant-perfection-salad-dressing.JPG;/assets/post-images/tx715-2-m53-b6638x-1960i013-gelatin-coleslaw.JPG;/assets/post-images/fruited-perfection.jpg" %}
+{% include image.html objectid="/assets/post-images/first100-voyant-perfection-salad-dressing.JPG;/assets/post-images/tx715-2-m53-b6638x-1960i013-gelatin-coleslaw.JPG;/assets/post-images/fruited-perfection.jpg" caption="Recipe for Perfection Salad and Dressing, excerpt from Voyant;tx715-2-m53-b6638x-1960;Recipe for Fruited Perfection from *Joys of Jell-O,* 4th ed." %}

 ## Sources